tusharshahrs/pulumi-home/README.md

 [azure-py-subscriptionid-from-resourcegroup](azure-py-subscriptionid-from-resourcegroup) | azure resource group creating and retrieving subscriptionId
 [azure-py-databricks](azure-py-databricks)| azure databricks.
 Also retrieving subscription id and using Output.concat [azure-ts-sqlserver-loganalytics](azure-ts-sqlserver-loganalytics/) | sql server database with sql auditing at the database level sent to log analytics in typescript
 [azure-go-sqlserver-loganalytics](azure-go-sqlserver-loganalytics/) | sql server database with sql auditing at the database level sent to log analytics in go.
-Pending **DevOpsOperationsAudit** settings

 ## Google
 Example   | Description |